Maximin Relative Improvement: Fair Learning as a Bargaining Problem: Fairness Guarantees of Relative Improvement

 \section{Fairness Guarantees of Relative Improvement}

 Why is relative improvement a principled fairness criterion?
-We establish two guarantees.
-First, it ensures no group is harmed relative to baseline, a property minimax regret fails to satisfy.
-Second, it satisfies axioms with fairness interpretations, including pareto optimality, scale invariance and individual monotonicity that alternatives like Group DRO and minimax regret violate.
+It ensures no group is harmed relative to baseline, and it satisfies Pareto optimality, scale invariance, and individual monotonicity that alternatives lack.